 - Medication forms must be completed for all prescription and daily administered non-prescription medications (e.g. over the counter allergy medications) with name of medication, strength, and frequency. - Medication forms need to be signed by BOTH MD and parent or guardian OR Standard school Authorization for Administration of Medication signed by BOTH MD and parent or guardian. - It is not necessary to bring or have medication forms for over the counter medications that are taken on an as needed basis such as Tylenol, Motrin, and Benadryl.
 These are on hand in the health lodge.

-- All Scouts with medications in camp, and their parents, must see the Camp Nurse at check-in, including those with orders to self-carry (e.g. Inhalers, epi-pens).
+See Part D for a list of available Over the Counter medications. - All Scouts with medications in camp, and their parents, must see the Camp Nurse at check-in, including those with orders to self-carry (e.g. Inhalers, epipens).
 All self-carry meds must be seen by the nurse at check in! - All medications will be administered at the Health Lodge before meals.
 It will be the Scouters' responsibility to get the Scouts there. - Please only bring enough of each medication for the week plus ONE extra pill.
 Example - A once daily medication will require only seven (7) doses.